jamdominguez/Unity-Examples_and_CheatSheet/README.md

 [![parallax tutorial](section6/parallax_a.png)](https://www.youtube.com/watch?v=zit45k6CUMk&t=10s)

-- The key is, each background part should be in a different layer and the paint musft finish and start at the same place.
+- The key is, each background part should be in a different layer and the paint must finish and start at the same place.
 - Create a empty object into the scene's camera.
 Call it "Background", drag and drop the images for the parallax background.
 Order the layers:

 ![parallax](section6/parallax_b.png)